Skip to content

 Installation instructions

-This guide will cover 2 scenarios, Cloudflare and Pi-Hole / Pihole, for more external DNS record providers, see External-DNS Docs.
+This guide will cover 2 scenarios, Cloudflare and Pi-hole.
+For more external DNS record providers, see External-DNS Docs.

 Cloudflare